The Orville: Cast and characters

 The second officer aboard the USS Orville.
 Bortus is from Moclus, a planet where the primary industry is weapons manufacturing, and whose society is dominated by males.
 This is explained in the first season as the result of the rarity of female births, one of which occurs when Bortus and his Moclan spouse, Klyden, bear a female at the end of the series' second episode.
 Per Klyden's wishes, but against Bortus's, the infant undergoes a procedure to transform it into a male following a controversial legal ruling on their home planet.
 This development, and the attitudes prevalent among Moclans toward females that Klyden himself harbors, subsequently persist as a source of tension for the couple, and is a sensitive matter for Bortus in particular, who harbors resentment over it.
 It is later revealed in the second-season episode "Sanctuary" that female births are far more frequent than Moclan society publicly admitted, and that an extensive network of adult Moclan females exist in hiding from the Moclan authorities.
 Among the unique aspects of Moclans' biology is that they urinate only once a year, with this event being of such significance that Moclans return to their home planet with those closest to them to urinate in a sacred spot chosen by each individual.
-Moclans also have incredibly strong jaws and digestive systems which allow them to eat almost anything, from any meat and plants, to many kinds of metal and chemicals.
+Moclans also have strong jaws and digestive systems which allow them to eat almost anything, from any kind of meat and plants, to many types of metal and chemicals.
 Moclans reproduce by laying eggs, which must be incubated for 21 days by a parent.
 Moclus enjoys considerable political clout because it is a weapons manufacturer on which the Union depends.